 Why Location Matters Now More Than Ever

-Here’s the thing.
-Market timing is tough.
-Nobody, and I mean nobody, has a crystal ball.
-But we have clear data, have migration trends, have job growth numbers.
-We have hard facts about landlord laws that are changing in some states and becoming much more favorable in others.
-And right now, there’s a massive divide across the country between landlord-friendly states and landlord-unfriendly states.
-And it’s getting wider by the day.
+We have clear data, migration trends, and job growth numbers.
+We have hard facts about landlord laws.
+Right now, there’s a massive divide across the country between landlord-friendly states and landlord-unfriendly states, and it’s getting wider.
 If you want to build steady cash flow and avoid nightmare tenants, and if you want to sleep at night knowing that your property is working for you, you need to be strategic about where you buy.
-And location has never mattered more.
+Location has never mattered more.

 The Hidden Risk Investors Overlook

-Now, here’s the risk I see a lot of investors taking.
-You get a property with a great number on paper.
+Here’s the risk: You get a property with a great number on paper.
 It has solid rent, a reasonable purchase price, and it even looks like a slam-dunk cash flow, but it’s in a state where the laws are getting tougher and tougher against landlords.
 You get a bad tenant, suddenly you’re stuck in court for a month.
 Your cash flow turns into cash bleeding.
-And if enough investors get squeezed like that, property values in the area start to fall because everyone’s trying to offload their headache properties at the same time.
+If enough investors get squeezed like that, property values in the area start to fall.

 The Three Questions I Ask Before Investing

-Jobs bring in tenants.
+3. Job growth Jobs bring in tenants.
 It’s that simple.
 No jobs, no rent checks.
 If the market checks all three boxes, we’re in business.
-Now that you have the framework, let’s get into the details.

 States You Should Invest In for 2025

-Okay, now let’s take a look at the best places I’m considering to invest in rental properties in 2025.
-These are the states I’m actively looking at and in some cases already investing in because they check off almost all the boxes.
+These are the states I’m actively looking at because they check off almost all the boxes.

 Texas

 Texas’ population growth is off the charts.
 People are moving to Texas in droves for jobs.
 They also get lower taxes and a better quality of life.
 Texas laws are extremely landlord-friendly and that’s exactly what you want.
 There’s also no state income tax which is a huge bonus.
 And the economy is diverse.
 You have tech, oil, healthcare, you name it.
-All the industries are there.
-And even though prices in Texas have gone up a lot, there are still opportunities in the secondary markets if you know where to look.
 The biggest issue there though is property taxes.
 So be careful.
 Property tax rates are high and they reassess their property values every year.
 Meaning if property values are going up, so is your property tax bill.
-But if you can get a great deal with cash flow, it’s otherwise a great area to invest.

 Florida

-Then there’s Florida.
-Florida has seen massive inbound migration, making it one of the top markets for investing in Florida rental properties.
+Florida has seen massive inbound migration.
 People from all over the country, especially states like New York, are relocating here.
 Every age group—from young professionals to retirees and remote workers—is coming to Florida.
 In Florida, you enjoy the sunshine and tax benefits, including no state income tax.
 Rental demand is strong, especially in the suburbs and coastal cities.
-Insurance costs can be high, but if you run your numbers carefully and get a good deal, cash flow can still work
+Insurance costs can be high, but if you run your numbers carefully and get a good deal, cash flow can still work.

 Tennessee

-Let’s move on to Tennessee.
-And that’s my favorite.
-No state income tax, great landlord laws, and really amazing growth in cities like Nashville, Chattanooga, and even Memphis, where I live and invest.
+No state income tax, great landlord laws, and really amazing growth in cities like Nashville, Chattanooga, and even Memphis.
 Property prices are still pretty reasonable in a lot of areas, especially in middle Tennessee and west Tennessee.
 The cost of living in the best weather is also what draws residents to the state of Tennessee every year.
-It’s been an interesting market for me personally.
 And property taxes only go up every four years, unlike Texas, which goes up every 1 year.

 North Carolina

-Next up, North Carolina.
 Cities like Charlotte and Raleigh are really booming.
 You’ve got job growth, population growth, and relatively affordable property prices.
 The only problem is that these areas are in such high demand.
 Property prices have gone up a lot.
 So if you’re looking for cash flow, you’re going to need to put down a good amount of money.
-If you’re looking for something ready to rent, like you would in Florida or Texas, but if you find a property that needs some work or you can build some extra value or even put down a little more money, you could be in one of these great appreciation markets.
+If you find a property that needs some work or you can build some extra value… you could be in one of these great appreciation markets.
 The economy in North Carolina is very strong and more importantly, the landlord laws are favorable.

 Indiana